-The imperative need of the continual receiving our orders and instructions from God Himself is what is implied in the words of the motto we have hanging here, 'OBEY MY VOICE, AND I WILL BE YOUR GOD.'
-The expression 'obeying the commandments' is very seldom used in Scripture; it is almost always, obeying Me, or obeying or hearkening to My voice.
-With the commander of an army, the teacher of a school, the father of a family, it is not the code of laws, however clear and good, with its rewards or threats, that secures true obedience; it is the personal living influence, wakening love and enthusiasm; it is the joy of ever hearing the Father's voice, that will give the joy and the strength of true obedience.
+The imperative need of the continual receiving our orders and instructions from God Himself is what is implied in the words:

+'OBEY MY VOICE, AND I WILL BE YOUR GOD.'

+The expression 'obeying the commandments' is very seldom used in Scripture; it is almost always obeying Me, or obeying or hearkening to My voice.
+With the commander of an army, the teacher of a school, the father of a family, it is not the code of laws, however clear and good, with its rewards or threats, that secures true obedience; it is wakening love and enthusiasm.
+It is the joy of ever hearing the Father's voice that will give the joy and the strength of true obedience.
 It is the voice gives power to obey the word; the word without the living voice does not avail.
-How clearly this is illustrated by the contrast of what we see in Israel.
-The people had heard the voice of God on Sinai, and were afraid.
-They asked Moses that God might no more speak to them.
-Let Moses receive the word of God and bring it to them.
-They only thought of the commands; they knew not that the only power to obey is in the presence of God and His voice speaking to us.
-And so with only Moses to speak to them, and the tables of stone, their whole history is one of disobedience, because they were afraid of direct contact with God.
-It is even so still.
-Many, many Christians find it so much easier to take their teaching from godly men, than to wait upon God to receive it from Himself.
-Their faith stands in the wisdom of men, and not in the power of God.